The Hamiltonian formulation of General Relativity: myths and reality: Introduction

-In the next Section we shall thoroughly reexamine the Dirac derivation of the GR Hamiltonian \cite{Dirac} with emphasis on the effect of his modifications of the action and of the other simplifying assumptions he makes.
-In particular, we will investigate whether space-like surfaces actually play any role in his derivation, or if they just serve as an illustration which can be completely disregarded from the standpoint of the canonical procedure, as in \cite{KKRV}.
-In Section III, using Castellani's procedure and the results of Section II, we derive the transformations of the metric tensor.
-The result is the same as those found in \cite{Samanta} and \cite{KKRV}.
-The same result is obtained by application of the method used in \cite{Saha} to Dirac's Hamiltonian, which illustrates the equivalence of these two methods.
-Some peculiarities of such methods, that cannot be seen in ordinary field theories, are briefly discussed and related to the peculiarities of diffeomorphism invariance as it compares to the gauge invariance in ordinary theories.
+In the next Section we shall thoroughly re-examine the Dirac derivation of the GR Hamiltonian \cite{Dirac} with emphasis on the effect of his modifications of the action and of the other simplifying assumptions he made.
+In particular, we will investigate whether space-like surfaces actually play any role in his derivation, or if they just serve as an illustration, which can be completely disregarded from the standpoint of the canonical procedure, as in \cite{KKRV}.
+In Section III, using Castellani's procedure and the results of Section II (Dirac's constraints), we derive the gauge transformations of the metric tensor, diffeomorphism (\ref{eqn00}), without the need of a field-dependent redefinition of gauge parameters.
+This result is identical to that found in \cite{Samanta} for metric GR using the Lagrangian method and in \cite{KKRV} for the Hamiltonian formulation of PSS.
+The same result is obtained by application of the method \cite{Novel} used for the ADM Hamiltonian in \cite{Saha} when it is applied to the Dirac Hamiltonian.
+Some peculiarities of such methods that cannot be seen in ordinary field theories are briefly discussed and related to the peculiarities of diffeomorphism invariance as it compares to the gauge invariance in ordinary theories.
 Finally, we consider the ADM Hamiltonian formulation of GR.
 In the last Section IV we demonstrate that the ADM formulation follows from Dirac's by a change of variables.
 The canonicity of this change of variables (the ADM\ lapse and shift functions) is analyzed.
 Based on this analysis, the general and more restrictive criteria for a canonical transformation in the case of singular gauge invariant theories are discussed.